CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Connectivity

-Garmin Edge 530 offers ANT+, Bluetooth, and Wi-Fi connectivity.
+Garmin Edge 530 features ANT+, Bluetooth, and Wi-Fi connectivity.

-This means it will allow you to pair additional sensors like HR monitors, power meters, cadence and speed sensors, etc.
+This means it will allow you to pair additional sensors like HR monitors, power meters, cadence and speed sensors, bicycle radars, etc.

-Of course, 530 can automatically upload your activities to 3rd party apps like Strava or TrainingPeaks.
+Of course, Edge 530 can automatically upload your activities to 3rd party apps like Strava or TrainingPeaks.

 The main issue I have with Edge 530 (and other Edge computers) is the impossibility of performing certain actions wirelessly using a smartphone app.